MODERN SLAVERY ACT STATEMENT 2020

 Procurement and Supply Chain Management:

-- We have updated our Procurement Strategy and supporting staff guidelines which have approved by senior management and published to all staff.
+- We continue to adopt a formally approved Procurement Strategy and supporting staff guidelines which were approved by senior management and published to all staff.

-- Existing tender documentation includes the mandatory exclusion of any bidder who has been convicted of an offence under the Modern-Day Slavery Act 2015.
+- Our tender documentation continues to include the mandatory exclusion of any bidder who has been convicted of an offence under the Modern Slavery Act 2015.

 - We will assess any evidence of non-compliance and will take appropriate remedial action to ensure we are only trading those who fully comply with this statement.